polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/life/Embracing-Speed-And-Efficiency-My-Fast-And-Furious-Methodology.md

 My mantra is to be fast and furious in all aspects of life.
 Whether learning, working, thinking, coding, creating music, or engaging in photography and videography, I approach everything with speed and intensity.
 This relentless pace is more than a habit; it's my signature style.

 In all my activities, I am the dynamic element.
 My physical setups remain constant, meticulously arranged for maximum efficiency.
 In this static environment, I am the one who adapts and moves.
 This principle is crucial across all my endeavors, especially in coding.
-Here's my office setup,
+Here's my office setup.

+All images are intentionally blurred to protect my privacy.

 ![setup-office.png](images%2Fsetup-office.png)